Sunday, March 24, 2013

 Mixed feelings about new book on Washington

 As anyone who knows me can attest, my favorite subject of history is George Washington.
 I love and revere this man so much.
-I an a bit defensive when I hear criticism of him in fact.
+I am a bit defensive when I hear criticism of him.

 One more preliminary point..